directvt/vtm/doc/vt-input-mode.md

 ## Conventions

-- We use HEX-form of the uint32 (IEEE-754 32-bit binary float, Little-Endian) for the floating point value representation.
+- We use HEX-form of the uint32 for the 32-bit floating point value representation (IEEE-754 32-bit binary float, Little-Endian).
 - Space characters are not used in sequence payloads and are only used for readability of the description.
 - //todo: keyboard only: All unescaped symbols outside of this protocol should be treated as clipboard pasted data.